 Resource And Storage Limitations

 Unlike cloud computing data centers, edge computing devices will not have the same processing power or speed that these titans will have.
-This means slower processing and having the inability to run complex algorithms and machine like it normally would in a cloud system.
+This means slower processing and having the inability to run complex algorithms and machine learning like it normally would in a cloud system.

 Trying to find a trade off between performance and cost is also difficult as high performance edge servers from companies like NVIDIA can be very expensive but the alternative like Raspberry Pi’s would have no where near the resources or power to meet application demands of complex systems, especially in industries like healthcare, oil and gas.